camunda/camunda-docs/docs/self-managed/zeebe-deployment/kubernetes/helm/installing-helm.md

 title: "Camunda Cloud Helm charts"
 ---

 [Helm](https://github.com/helm/helm) is a package manager for Kubernetes resources.
 Helm allows us to install a set of components by simply referencing a package name, and allowing us to override configurations to accommodate these packages to different scenarios.

 Helm also provides dependency management between charts, meaning that charts can depend on other charts.
 This allows us to aggregate a set of components together that can be installed with a single command.

 The Camunda Cloud Helm chart is currently available and can be found in the [Camunda Cloud Helm repository](https://github.com/camunda-community-hub/camunda-cloud-helm).
 By default, the following will be installed:

 - **Camunda Cloud self-managed Helm (ccsm-helm)**:
-  - **Zeebe**: Deploys a Zeebe Cluster with three brokers using the `camunda/zeebe` docker image.
+  - **Zeebe**: Deploys a Zeebe Cluster with two brokers using the `camunda/zeebe` docker image.
-  - **Zeebe Gateway**: Deploys a Zeebe Gateway.
+  - **Zeebe Gateway**: Deploys the standalone Zeebe Gateway with two replicas.
   - **Operate**: Deploys Operate, which connects to an existing Elasticsearch.
   - **Tasklist**: Deploys the Tasklist component to work with user tasks.
-  - **Elasticsearch**: Deploys an Elasticsearch cluster with three nodes.
+  - **Elasticsearch**: Deploys an Elasticsearch cluster with two nodes.

 ![Charts](assets/ccsm-helm-charts.png)

-When installing the `ccsm-helm` chart, all the components in this picture are installed.
+When installing the [ccsm-helm](https://github.com/camunda-community-hub/camunda-cloud-helm/tree/main/charts/ccsm-helm) chart, all the components in this picture are installed.

 ### Add Camunda Cloud Helm repository

-The next step is to add the Camunda Cloud Helm chart repository to your installation.
+In order to do so the Camunda Cloud Helm chart repository needs to be added.
 Once this is done, Helm is able to fetch and install charts hosted in [http://helm.camunda.io](http://helm.camunda.io).

 ```
 > helm repo add camunda-cloud https://helm.camunda.io